List of Supergirl characters: Lydia Lockwood

-Lydia Lockwood (portrayed by Sarah Smyth) is the wife of Ben Lockwood and mother of George Lockwood.
+Lydia Lockwood (portrayed by Sarah Smyth) is married to Ben Lockwood and mother of George Lockwood.
 Initially opposed to overt prejudice against extraterrestrials, she comes to agree with her husband's anti-alien rhetoric after her father-in-law Peter Lockwood's death.
 Lydia later learns Ben is "Agent Liberty" following an attack by Manchester Black and becomes a supporter of his, even encouraging George to follow in his father's footsteps.
 She is killed in the episode "American Dreamer" when an alien invades Ben's home in reprisal for his active participation in alien detentions.

 George Lockwood

 George Lockwood (portrayed by Graham Verchere) is the son of Ben and Lydia Lockwood.
-As a teenager living through chaotic circumstances, George was the first to begin parroting his grandfather's xenophobic rhetoric, which only gets worse with his father's indoctrination.
+As a teenager living through chaotic circumstances, George was the first to begin parroting his grandfather's xenophobic rhetoric, which worsens with his father's indoctrination.
 He briefly leads the Children of Liberty as a figurehead while his father is in custody, helping with the initial defeat of Menagerie, before Ben is pardoned and retakes command.
 After finding out that one of his friends is an alien and witnessing firsthand the Children of Liberty harming innocent alien families, George starts to reconsider helping his father.
 After Lydia's murder, George realizes his father's hatred of aliens has consumed him and lead to his mother's death, causing their relationship to be strained.
 Following the arrest of Agent Liberty, George sets out to undo his father's work and appears on TV, asking for humans and aliens to cooperate with each other and fight against people like the Children of Liberty who tried to keep them apart.